-There is a capacity in all of us to have peak experiences, and as Maslow and other psychologists have emphasised, having them can make us more fully human, animated and fulfilled on a different level that goes beyond our more basic needs and experiences of survival, safety, love/belonging and esteem.
+There is a capacity in all of us to have peak experiences, and as Maslow and other psychologists have emphasised, having them can make us more fully human, animated, and fulfilled on a different level that goes beyond our more basic needs and experiences of survival, safety, love/belonging, and esteem.
 In terms of experiences worth having, peak experiences are perhaps the rarest, but also the most extraordinary and euphoric.
 Psychologist Dorothy Leach, in Meaning and Correlates of Peak Experiences, describes them as:

 …a highly valued experience which is characterized by such intensity of perception, depth of feeling, or sense of profound significance as to cause it to stand out, in the subject’s mind, in more or less permanent contrast to the experiences that surround it in time and space.

 The awe felt in these experiences is like no other and its unforgettable nature can compel people to seek it out thereafter.
 Awe has received little scientific attention, although some studies have shed some light on this fascinating emotion.
-A 2007 study by Shiota, Ketner and Mossman had participants write about a time that they recently experienced natural beauty.
+A 2007 study by Shiota, Ketner, and Mossman had participants write about a time when they recently experienced natural beauty.
 The subjects were more likely to report that they felt unaware of day-to-day concerns (not disinterested necessarily, but not pre-occupied), felt the presence of something greater, didn’t want the experience to end, felt connected with the world, and felt small or insignificant.
 Another study from Stanford University found that experiences of awe enhances well-being, as well as expanding your perception of time, which is interesting in itself.

-It is not easy to forget about moments of awe or lump this emotion in with other more common positive emotions.
-For the wonder junkie, just like for the adrenaline junkie seeking thrills, it can become the pinnacle of human experience, a state of mind unlike any others; something worth pining for, craving and seeking out.
+It is not easy to forget moments of awe or lump this emotion in with other more common positive emotions.
+For the wonder junkie, just like for the adrenaline junkie seeking thrills, it can become the pinnacle of human experience, a state of mind unlike any others; something worth pining for, craving, and seeking out.
 After travelling and feeling what that unique intoxication is like, you might always itch for a hit of awe again, with ordinary life appearing colourless and uninteresting in comparison.
 In this way, perhaps there is a danger of being a wonder junkie if it makes you unable to be settled.
 On the other hand, there are many benefits to the experience of awe, including:

 enhanced critical and creative thinking faculties, improved health, a sense of embeddedness into collective folds and an increase in pro-social behaviours such as kindness, self-sacrifice, co-operation and resource-sharing.